-In common with all gear systems, the grating turret drive in the TMc300 suffers from backlash, a region of inaction immediately after the direction of rotation is changed, albeit reduced by the design of the drive.
-This is easily overcome by ensuring that the desired location of the turret (wavelength) is at all times approached from the same direction.
+In common with all gear systems, the grating drive in the DMc150 suffers from backlash, a region of inaction immediately after the direction of rotation be changed, albeit reduced by the design of the drive.
+This is easily overcome by ensuring that the desired location of the turret (wavelength) be at all times approached from the same direction.